 - Crosswords are copyright works.
 Compilers should expect to be paid for each edition they are published in - which means granting a limited licence, for example for one edition of one newspaper.

-- Since most crosswords do not go out of date, the potential for abuse is significant and assignment of rights to a work that could be used in puzzle books in twenty years' time would be foolish.
+- Since most crosswords do not go out of date, the potential for abuse is significant and agreeing to assignment of rights to a work that could be used in puzzle books in twenty years' time would be foolish.

 - Each extra use licensed - for example in other newspapers in the same group - should attract an extra fee.

 - The rates are suggested as minima from which freelance compilers will negotiate upward according to their experience, wit and specialist knowledge.

 - Freelances who are registered for VAT will add it to every invoice.

 We would much appreciate hearing from compilers of more rates actually paid.
 Two tow a Yukon hod (3, 4, 4, 2, 2).